AVEVA/CONNECT-data-services-developer-docs/content/rom/getting-started-rom.md

     The asset explorer displays the available assets.
 In this example, it provides an overview of the health of the fleet of trucks.

-    Tip: Click on the icons in the toolbar to toggle between the card and table views of the assets.
+    **Tip**: Click on the icons in the toolbar to toggle between the card and table views of the assets.

     ![Card/Table View](images/AssetEditor_icons.png)

 3. Scan through the assets and identify any assets with a problematic status.

-    Tip: Use the Search box to filter the list of assets displayed.
+    **Tip**: Use the Search box to filter the list of assets displayed.

     ![](images/Assets.png)